-- Obtained an understanding of the methodology used to identify and calculate individual impairment allowance for stage 3 exposures, and tested a sample of such exposures against the methodology. - Assessed and tested the design and operating effectiveness of the relevant key controls around origination and approval of financing facilities, monitoring of credit exposures, and impairment calculation. - Evaluated the appropriateness of the Group's impairment provisioning policy in accordance with the requirements of FAS 30. - Used our own internal experts to independently assess the reasonableness of the ECL methodology developed and applied by management including model risk parameters (PD, LGD, and EAD), forward-looking information, associated weighting, and staging analysis particularly in the context of COVID-19 pandemic and its implications.
+- Obtained an understanding of the methodology used to identify and calculate individual impairment allowance for stage 3 exposures, and tested a sample of such exposures against the methodology. - Assessed and tested the design and operating effectiveness of the relevant key controls around origination and approval of financing facilities, monitoring of credit exposures, and impairment calculation. - Evaluated the appropriateness of the Group's impairment provisioning policy in accordance with the requirements of FAS 30. - Used our own internal experts to independently assess the reasonableness of the ECL methodology developed and applied by management including model risk parameters (PD, LGD, and EAD), forwardlooking information, associated weighting, and staging analysis. - Obtained an understanding of and tested the completeness and accuracy of the historical and current datasets used for the ECL calculation. - Tested a sample of financing facilities to determine the appropriateness and application of staging criteria. - Obtained samples of the latest available credit reviews and checked that they include appropriate assessment and documentation of borrowers' ability to meet repayment obligations (principal, profit, and fees). - Evaluated the adequacy of the financial statements disclosures to determine if they were in accordance with the requirements of FAS 30 and QCB regulations.